How to Get from Paris to Normandy, by Train

 How to Day Trip from Paris to Normandy

-1. First take the train from Paris into Bayeux or Caen.
+First take the train from Paris into Bayeux or Caen.

-These are the two historic cities nearest to the Normandy beaches.
 Both are easily accessible by train from Paris but the one way train ride takes roughly 2.5 hours.

 I cover how to take the train in more depth, below.

-2. Next, I would definitely hire a local guide or pre-book a D Day tour
+Next, I would definitely hire a local guide or pre-book a D Day tour

-By booking ahead, the guide will meet you at the train station in Normandy and care of all the logistics to getting around Normandy.
-Normandy is the countryside, so it’s pretty difficult to get around without a car.
+They'll also take care of all the logistics involved in getting around Normandy.
+Normandy is the French countryside, so it's pretty difficult to get around without a car.

-Local guides are really fantastic – as they are typically always led by locals who can provide a full historical context of the memorials, ensuring that you can see and do as much as possible.
+They're typically led by locals who can provide a full historical context of the memorials, ensuring that you can see and do as much as possible.

-Most group tours start early in the morning and end around 6pm, so then you can take the evening train back to Paris and arrive in time for a late dinner, around 9pm.
+So afterwards, you can take the evening train back to Paris and arrive in time for a late dinner, around 9pm.

 But, honestly, this will be a rushed day.